jbavari/jbavari.github.io/source/_posts/2015-11-05-using-ionic-2-dot-0-generators.markdown

 ## Generating a few pages

 Let's say we want to link to a new page, 'About', from one of the tabs.
-First, let's generate our page with this command: `ionic g page About`.
+First, let's generate our page with this command: `ionic generate page About`.
+NOTE: You can also use the generate alias, `ionic g`.

 You'll see a few files added: